Prior-Free Blackwell: Abstract

 \section{Abstract}

-This paper proposes a fully prior-free model of experimentation in which the decision maker observes the entire distribution of signals generated by a known experiment under an unknown distribution of the state of the world.
-One experiment is \emph{robustly more informative} than another if the decision maker's maxmin expected utility after observing the output of the former is always at least her maxmin expected utility after observing the latter.
-We show that this ranking holds if and only if the less informative experiment is a linear transformation of the more informative experiment; equivalently, the null space of the more informative experiment is a subset of the null space of the less informative experiment.
-Our criterion is implied by Blackwell's order but does not imply it, and we show by example that our ranking admits strictly more comparable pairs of experiments than the classical ranking.
+This paper develops a prior-free model of data-driven decision making in which the decision maker observes the entire distribution of signals generated by a known experiment under an unknown distribution of the state variable and evaluates actions according to their worst-case payoff over the set of state distributions consistent with that observation.
+We show how our model applies to partial identification in econometrics and propose a ranking of experiments in which $E$ is \emph{robustly more informative} than $E'$ if the value of the decision maker's problem after observing $E$ is always at least as high as the value of the decision maker's problem after observing $E'$.
+This comparison, which is strictly weaker than Blackwell's classical order, holds if and only if the null space of $E$ is contained in the null space of $E'$.